kubernetes-sigs/cluster-api-provider-ibmcloud/docs/book/src/topics/vpc/creating-a-cluster.md

 > **Note**:
 > 1. The cluster will be deployed with [cloud controller manager](https://kubernetes.io/docs/concepts/architecture/cloud-controller/)
-> 2. The [template](https://github.com/kubernetes-sigs/cluster-api-provider-ibmcloud/blob/main/templates/cluster-template.yaml) uses the experimental feature gate [clusterresourceset](https://cluster-api.sigs.k8s.io/tasks/experimental-features/cluster-resource-set.html) which will create the necessary config map, secret and roles to run the cloud controller manager.
-Set `EXP_CLUSTER_RESOURCE_SET` to `true`.
-> 3. To deploy a cluster using [ClusterClass](https://cluster-api.sigs.k8s.io/tasks/experimental-features/cluster-class/index.html), refer [here](#deploy-a-cluster-using-ibm-cloud-vpc-infrastructure-using-clusterclass).
+> 2. To deploy a cluster using [ClusterClass](https://cluster-api.sigs.k8s.io/tasks/experimental-features/cluster-class/index.html), refer [here](#deploy-a-vpc-cluster-using-clusterclass).
 In addition to the above flags, set `CLUSTER_TOPOLOGY` environment variable to `true`.
-> 4. The list of IBM Cloud VPC Regions and Zones can be found [here](../../reference/regions-zones-mapping.md).
+> 3. The list of IBM Cloud VPC Regions and Zones can be found [here](../../reference/regions-zones-mapping.md).

 1. Using clusterctl, render the yaml through templates and deploy the cluster